Efim Bogoljubow: Tournaments, Internment and Blindfold Battles

 The tribulations of internment did not dull Bogoljubov’s enthusiasm.
 He spent hours playing blindfold chess with Alekhine during their incarceration.
 These games sharpened both players’ tactical vision and forged a friendly rivalry.
 After his release, Bogoljubov embarked on a series of victories in Germany and Sweden, beating the positional genius Aron Nimzowitsch and drawing with his former jail‑mate Alekhine.

-Bogoljubov’s blindfold sessions with Alekhine returned to the spotlight during the 1920s.
-In 1928, he issued a challenge to Alekhine; he became a German citizen on 2 November 1929.
-The two had “played countless blindfold games during their internment after Mannheim 1914”, and their rivalry culminated in two world‑championship matches.
-The first, held in Germany and the Netherlands in 1929, saw Alekhine prevail; the rematch in 1934, contested across twelve German cities, had the same result.
-While Bogoljubov never won the title, the matches are remembered for their fighting spirit and spectacular combinations.
+Bogoljubov’s blindfold sessions with Alekhine returned to prominence during the 1920s.
+In 1928, he challenged Alekhine and became a German citizen on November 2, 1929.
+The two had “played countless blindfold games during their internment after Mannheim 1914," and their rivalry led to two world championship matches.
+The first, held in Germany and the Netherlands in 1929, saw Alekhine emerge victorious; the rematch in 1934, played across twelve German cities, ended the same way.
+While Bogoljubov never won the title, these matches are remembered for their fighting spirit and spectacular combinations.

 Legacy and later years